Carbon fibre and Reglass technology

 Features: high mechanical resistance, low density, a very low coefficient of thermic expansion, resistance to the effects of several chemical agents, and good fireproof properties.

-Prepreg, carbon fiber sheet
+Prepreg, carbon fibre sheet

 The process starts with the development of coils.
-The wires (yarn, composed of thousands of filaments) are flattened and joined up to form a carbon tape with unidirectional fibers.
+The wires (yarn, composed of thousands of filaments) are flattened and joined up to form a carbon tape with unidirectional fibres.
 The latter then flows into an impregnating machine that penetrates the epoxy resin.
 The Prepreg is then wrapped in coils that can be stored in refrigerators at temperatures of -18° C.

 Thanks to this exclusive Prepreg technology, it is possible to produce slight layers with a perfect distribution of tension.
 The weight, the inertia and the thickness are reduced and therefore the relation between those factors is optimal.
 It’s the best offered on the market.

-Wrapping, a winding process
+Sheet wrapping, a sheet winding process

-The Nano technologies and the composite products
+The Nanotechnologies and composite products

-Nanolith is an innovative technology based on the use of nano materials and developed by the Reglass laboratories.
+Nanolith is an innovative technology based on the use of nanomaterials and developed by the Reglass laboratories.
 Since 2008 it has been introduced in the production of fishing rods.